publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schI/m__us_usc_t7_s7911.md

         (1) __Notice of election opportunity__

-        As soon as practicable after May 13, 2002, the Secretary shall provide notice to owners of farms regarding their opportunity to make the election described in subsection (a) of this section.
+        As soon as practicable after May 13, 2002, the Secretary shall provide notice to owners of farms regarding their opportunity to make the election described in subsection (a).
 The notice shall include the following:

             (A) Notice that the opportunity of an owner to make the election is being provided only once.